Jacob953/Jacob953/README.md

 - 🔭 I do Full-stack development, concentrated more on the Backend.
 - 🌱 I’m currently working on some meaningful work,
-  - 📖 [EvalCSU](https://github.com/Jacob953/evalcsu), a CS experience sharing platform for special CSUer.
+  - 📖 [EvalCSU](https://github.com/Jacob953/evalcsu), a CS experience sharing project for the CSUer.
 - 🔑 Visit my [online Resume](https://jacob953.com) if you want to know more about me.
 - 📫 Feel free to contact me via [@jacob953](mailto:jacob953@csu.edu.cn)
 - 🤗 Have a nice day!